SebaJoe/AstroVisBench/README.md

 ### Visualization Evaluation

 After you are done executing, you can do the visualization evaluation with our LLM-as-a-judge method.
-Use the `vis_evaluation.py` script to do so as follows:
+Use the `vis_evaluation.py` script under the `vis_evaluation` directory to do so as follows:

 ```
 python vis_evaluation.py \